therealelyayo/whm15days/README.md

-# This command changes your session to the home directory, downloads the latest version of cPanel & WHM, and runs the installation script.
+# This command changes your session to the home directory, downloads the latest version of cPanel & WHM, and runs the installation script eligible for only 15 days men of God.

 note:  If your server's IP address has previous license history, then the server is not eligible for a free trial.